Skip to content

 • Working capital

-Conventional financing can be a strong fit for borrowers who have a solid credit profile, strong practice financials, or a transaction that fits well within a lender’s internal credit guidelines.
+Why it matters: Conventional financing can be a great fit for borrowers with a well-established credit profile.
+It works well when practice financials are strong, and the transaction easily fits within a lender’s internal credit guidelines.

 The Main Difference Between SBA and Conventional Veterinary Loans

-At a high level, the difference comes down to structure, flexibility, speed, and qualification style.
+At a high level, the difference between the two comes down to structure, flexibility, speed, and how lenders review your qualifications.

-SBA loans may offer more flexibility in certain situations because they are built within government-backed lending frameworks.
-Conventional loans may feel more streamlined when the borrower and transaction already fit a lender’s preferred profile.
+SBA loans generally offer more flexibility in certain situations.
+This is because they are built within government-backed lending frameworks designed to support small businesses.
+Conventional loans may feel more streamlined when the borrower and the transaction already fit a lender’s preferred, low-risk profile.

 That does not mean one is automatically better than the other.
-The better option depends on the deal.
+The better option always depends on your specific deal.

 Key Differences Between SBA and Conventional Loans